GradyMoran/challonge2csv/README.md

 Due to python's csv module's incompatability with non-ascii characters on some systems (it appears?) tournaments with player names containing unicode characters may crash the scripts. xlsx mode will work fine.

 Some effort is made to normalize player names.
-Capitalization is ignored, and names with "sponsors" in the form `Team | Player` will count as `player` for the purpose of recording results.
+Capitalization is standardized, and names with "sponsors" in the form `Team | player` will count as `Player` for the purpose of recording results.
 If players use multiple names throughout the season the script will just identify them as multiple players.

 ## TODO:

 -put in PyPI

--alphabetize list of opponents in records2csv output

--remove duplicates from list of tournaments, if user shall be silly enough to do so

--replace the csv writer with one that can handle unicode

--(xlsx) use colors for good placements in standings, and green/red/yellow for winning/losing/mixed records against certain opponents in records

--(xlsx) link to tournaments for the entries in row 1 of standings (should be easy)

--(xlsx) annotate cells with multiple links to tournaments/matches in which wins/losses to that player happened in records (should be hard, will require modifying internal data structures)